istreamlabs/pebble/src/Components/Toast/Readme.md

 ### Set autoclose delay or disable it

 For cases where you need to display a toast for something other than 5000 milliseconds, set the `autoClose` parameter to a value in milliseconds.
 Set `autoClose` to `false` to disable autoclose entirely.
+Read more at [react-toastify](https://github.com/fkhadra/react-toastify#set-autoclose-delay-or-disable-it).

 ```js